creditcardGenius Team

 • Check your statement regularly: Mistakes happen, but they're easier to catch if you're reading through your credit card statement at least once a month.
 If you notice an error, contact the merchant and dispute the charge.

-• Use the benefits that come with your card: Read through the terms so you know what’s included.
-For instance, if you damage your cell phone, check to see if you have mobile device coverage and use it!
+• Use the benefits that come with your card: Read the terms to know what's included.
+For instance, if you damage your cell phone, check whether you have mobile device coverage and use it!

 FAQ